Haru Shionoya is a Japanese composer and organist residing in France.

 As composer-in-residence of the inaugural season of the Bordeaux National Opera Academy, she created « Didon et Enée revisited » for 4 singers and 5 instruments (bandoneon, flute, clarinet, violin, cello).
 The staging was directed by Louise Brun, and the premiere took place at the Grand-Théâtre de Bordeaux in February 2023.

-As a composer, she premiered « Didon et Enée revisited » at the Grand-Théâtre de l’Opéra National de Bordeaux in 2023.
-She won the third prize at the first Dieppe International Composition Competition for Wind Quintet, as well as the Grand Prize at the first International Young Audience Composition Competition (Concours de composition Jeune public).
+She was awarded third prize at the first Dieppe International Composition Competition for Wind Quintet, as well as the Grand Prize at the first International Young Audience Composition Competition (Concours de composition Jeune public).